Kingman Army Air Field:

 & Sales-Storage Depot No. 41

-Although the bellied-in AT-23A Marauder above doesn't appear life-threatening, many KAAF day-to-day activities did involve high performance aircraft, dangerous weapons and in one tragic instance, a student-filled bus & speeding locomotive that killed 28 and injured several others.
+While the Fortress-on-Fortress collision above doesn't appear life-threatening, many KAAF day-to-day activities did involve high performance aircraft, dangerous weapons and in one tragic instance, a student-filled bus & speeding locomotive that killed 28 and injured several others:

 It's sphere of influence during the War also

 included northern Arizona, so from time to time work and/or search details from KAAF were sent to photograph and investigate crashes in that area as well.
 The towering peaks near Flagstaff would prove deadly for this B-17 crew